A Darker, Sharper GMC Sierra? Say Hello to the Elevation Trim

-Just a year later, GMC managed to squeeze even more out of the newer 2020 Sierra, offering these 6 new things including more tech, carbon fiber beds for 2 more trims, and enhanced ProGrade Trailering.
+Just a year later, GMC managed to squeeze even more out of the newer 2020 Sierra, offering these six new things, including more tech, carbon fibre beds for 2 more trims, and enhanced ProGrade Trailering.
 The newcomer Elevation has benefited from all of this.

 Related: 10 Things To Know About the New 2020 GMC Sierra 2500 HD Lineup

-So, what make the Sierra 1500 Elevation different?
+So, What Makes the Sierra 1500 Elevation Different?

 Overall, the stealthier style looks sharp yet burly with all the black contrasting.
 As GMC’s marketing director puts it, “the Sierra Elevation conveys a youthful, athletic presence that demonstrates GMC’s tailored approach…with inherent truck capabilities and functionality, Elevation is able to take you off the beaten path along with your gear while standing out from the pack.”